VCE · VCAA Methodology Grade Distributions

 ✓ Results copied!

-Study Score Calculator — VCE SAC & Exam Score Estimator
+VCE Study Score Calculator — VCE SAC & Exam Score Estimator

 Our accurate VCE Study Score Calculator helps Victorian Year 12 students estimate their raw and scaled study score based on their School-Assessed Coursework (SAC) results and exam performance.
 Built using VCAA's official published methodology — including z-score standardisation, assessment weighting, and percentile ranking — this tool gives you a realistic picture of where you stand in your subject cohort and what study score you can expect.